Gauging tensor networks with belief propagation: Applications and benchmarks of belief propagation gauging

 where we have introduced the squares of the bond tensors

-Eq. (\ref{Eq:CanonicalnessDefinition}) essentially measures the average degree to which Eqs. (\ref{Eq:IsometryPropertyDefinition}) and (\ref{Eq:IsometryDefinition}) are satisfied by the tensors in the TNS.
-Here, $\vert \vert A - B \vert \vert_{1'} = \vert \vert \frac{A}{{\rm Tr}(A)} - \frac{B}{{\rm Tr}(B)} \vert \vert_{1}$ and $\vert \vert M \vert \vert_{1}$ represents the trace norm of a matrix $M$.
+Equation (\ref{Eq:CanonicalnessDefinition}) essentially measures the average degree to which Eqs. (\ref{Eq:IsometryPropertyDefinition}) and (\ref{Eq:IsometryDefinition}) are satisfied by the tensors in the TNS.
+Here, $\vert \vert A - B \vert \vert_{1'} = \left \vert \left \vert \frac{A}{{\rm Tr}(A)} - \frac{B}{{\rm Tr}(B)} \right \vert \right \vert_{1}$ and $\vert \vert M \vert \vert_{1}$ represents the trace norm of a matrix $M$.
 Both matrices in Eq. (\ref{Eq:CanonicalnessDefinition}) are scaled to trace unity in order to remove any dependence of $\mathcal{C}$ on the normalization of the network.
-During belief propagation gauging we will often wish to perform repeated iterations of belief propagation until the resulting message tensors bring the TNS into the Vidal gauge with a prescribed value of $\mathcal{C}$.
-One can accurately determine the order of magnitude of $\mathcal{C}$ --- which we denote with $O(\mathcal{C})$ --- without having to explicitly gauge the state and compute the isometries.
+Importantly, one can accurately determine the order of magnitude of $\mathcal{C}$ --- which we denote with $O(\mathcal{C})$ --- by assessing the distance of the message tensors found via belief propagation from their fixed point.
+This allows one to target a precscribed $O(\mathcal{C})$ in belief propagation gauging while avoiding having to explicitly gauge the state and compute the isometries to measure $\mathcal{C}$ at every step of belief propagation.
 Specifically,

 where $n$ is the current iteration of BP.
-This can be derived using Eqs. (\ref{Eq:BPEquation}), (\ref{Eq:MessageTensorSVD}), (\ref{Eq:GammaV}), and (\ref{Eq:LambdaV}) and comparing to Eq. (\ref{Eq:CanonicalnessDefinition})\footnote{The following reasonable assumptions are necessary in this derivation: $O(\mathcal{C}^{(n)}) \approx O(\mathcal{C}^{(n+1)})$ and $O(\left \vert \left \vert \frac{A}{{\rm Tr}(A)} - \frac{B}{{\rm Tr}(B)} \right \vert \right \vert_{1}) \approx O\left(\left \vert \left \vert \frac{B^{-1/2}AB^{-1/2}}{{\rm Tr}(B^{-1/2}AB^{-1/2})} - \mathbb{I} \right \vert \right \vert_{1} \right)$}.
+This can be derived using Eqs. (\ref{Eq:BPEquation}), (\ref{Eq:MessageTensorSVD}), (\ref{Eq:GammaV}), and (\ref{Eq:LambdaV}) and comparing to Eq. (\ref{Eq:CanonicalnessDefinition})\footnote{The following reasonable assumptions are necessary in this derivation: $O(\mathcal{C}^{(n)}) \approx O(\mathcal{C}^{(n+1)})$ and $O \left(\left \vert \left \vert \frac{A}{{\rm Tr}(A)} - \frac{B}{{\rm Tr}(B)} \right \vert \right \vert_{1} \right) \approx O \left( \left \vert \left \vert \frac{B^{-1/2}AB^{-1/2}}{{\rm Tr}(B^{-1/2}AB^{-1/2})} - \mathbb{I} \right \vert \right \vert_{1} \right)$}.
 This allow us to use BP to gauge a TNS to a prescribed order of magnitude of $\mathcal{C}$ without any significant computational overhead from checking the value of $\mathcal{C}$.